Madalena Alberto: Career

 Alberto joined the cast of The Vote, a play by James Graham at London's Donmar Warehouse alongside Judi Dench, Mark Gatiss and Catherine Tate.
-The play, directed by Josie Rourke, run from 24 April 2015 to 7 May 2015.
+The play, directed by Josie Rourke, ran from 24 April 2015 to 7 May 2015.
 On 7 May the play was broadcast live on More4 from the Donmar stage.

 Madalena made her solo concert debut in London, Don't Cry For Me, on 25 July 2015, at St. James Studio, with Alfonso Casado as MD, and with Sophie Evans, Ceilli O’Connor, Simon Bailey, Jade Anouka and Sam Cassidy as guest artists.

 In October 2015, Madalena Alberto joined the cast of Andrew Lloyd Webber's Cats at the London Palladium, performing the role of Grizabella.
 Cats ran at the London Palladium from 23 October 2015 to 2 January 2016.

 Alberto performed alongside Ricardo Afonso and Sofia Escobar at the Golden Globe Awards in Portugal on 29 May 2011.

 Alberto made her Spanish debut in Barcelona on 3 December 2012, performing in an intimate concert at La Cova del Drac with Nina and Daniel Anglès as special guests.
 She came back to Barcelona in 2015, performing at L'Auditori (Sala Alicia Larrocha) on 24 March with Joan Tena, Lucy Lummis and Anna Mateo as special guests.

 She performed in the gala concert 'O Melhor dos Musicais no Coliseu' at the Coliseu dos Recreios in Lisbon, alongside Robyn North, John Owen-Jones and Henrique Feist on 22 February 2013 under the musical direction of Nuno Feist.
 This concert took place again on 20 November 2014 with Sofia Escobar replacing Robyn North.

 Alberto combines her work as an actress with her career as a composer and performing her own songs.
 She released Foreign Sketches - Live Studio Recording -her first solo album- in March 2011; and on 5 September 2012 she released the EP Heart Condition, her first collaboration with other musicians.
 In her songs, Alberto expresses universal feelings about emancipation, dreams, drugs, sex, betrayal and jealousy.
 She performs her music in different London venues such as The 100 Club, The Regal Room, The Troubador, Parker McMillan or Ryan's Bar.
 Alberto has also offered different concerts in Lisbon, her hometown, in December 2011 (Vinyl, Braço de Prata), April 2012 (Vinyl) and December 2022 (Avenew).